scalacenter/tooling-working-groups/meetings/2018-01-17/minutes.md

 He proposes starting with sbt, which already has an LSP implementation, but inviting other build tools such as Bloop to use the proposal.

+Jorge noted after the meeting that the Scala Center is already working with the sbt team at Lightbend to implement a bsp server prototype in sbt.

 TASTY is a way for the compiler to serialize its abstact syntax trees.
 Any file that Dotty compiles will produce a TASTY tree.
 Any TASTY trees from files that